 Wondering where you can legally fly your drone in the UK?
 Drone Scene helps you find great flying locations and provides £5m Public Liability Insurance cover for complete peace of mind when flying throughout the UK and Europe.

 What is Drone Scene?
-Drone Scene is an interactive drone flight safety app and flight-planning map — built by drone pilots, for drone pilots.
-Trusted by tens of thousands of hobbyist and professional operators, it is the modern, feature-rich alternative to Drone Assist, featuring thousands of recommended UK flying locations shared by real pilots.
+Drone Scene is the award-winning interactive drone flight safety app and flight-planning map — built by drone pilots, for drone pilots.
+Trusted by tens of thousands of hobbyist and professional operators, it is the modern, feature-rich alternative app to Altitude Angel's Drone Assist, featuring thousands of recommended UK flying locations shared by real pilots, and backed by a community of over 38,600 club members.

 What makes Drone Scene the number one app for UK drone operators?
 It brings together live data including NOTAMs, Flight Restriction Zones (FRZs), Airports, Airspace Restrictions, and National Trust land boundaries, alongside trusted ground-hazard layers and detailed airspace intelligence — giving you the clarity and control to plan safe, legal flights on desktop or mobile, with no installation required.

-×You must be logged in to see NOTAMs, Airspace Restrictions, National Trust boundaries and other interactive map layers.
+You must be logged in to see NOTAMs, Airspace Restrictions, National Trust boundaries and other interactive map layers.

 Elvaston Castle Country Park added to Historic Buildings in East Midlands by D0c.Col on 25/03/2023